emhoracek/derbydrama.com/index.markdown

 <h3>Q: How long does the game take?</h3>

-A: <cite>Derby Drama</cite> takes two to three hours to play.
-Games with fewer players will be shorter than a six player game.
-To shorten a game, you could try using a timer to add time pressure to the jams.
-(I have not tested this and I'm not sure it would be fun.)
+A: Just like real roller derby, <cite>Derby Drama</cite> is divided up into phases called "jams".
+It takes two to four hours to play if you play three jams in each half of the game.
+To shorten a game, just play fewer jams!

 <h3>Q: "Tabletop role-playing" - so like <cite>Dungeons & Dragons?</cite></h3>